 Lauren Cooney has over ten years of experience with digital & social media marketing, product management, technical marketing, and building development communities.
 She has led strategy, social media & digital efforts, as well as product management and marketing in various roles in enterprise software companies such as Microsoft, IBM, and currently, Juniper Networks as their Director of Developer Evangelism.
 She also sits on the Advisory Board of the Web 2.0 Expo.

 Cooney has extensive experience with product launches and GTM plans, as well as driving both technical and business users to technologies, platforms, and products.
 She has worked with Java, PHP, Ruby, and .NET developers on several products from alpha to GA stages.
-From bootstrapping marketing plans to executing on large multi-million...
+From bootstrapping marketing plans to executing on large...
 Read More.

 Kandice has been defining corporate strategy, product design and brand culture for the world’s top companies including Intel, CBS, Paramount, Samsung and numerous startups.
 She has been a VC, serial entrepreneur, producer and designer in the industries of tech, entertainment, gaming, travel and fashion and has worked on both sides of the deal table for Intel, Paramount, Macy’s and Universal.
 As a consummate market researcher and startup strategist, with a keen knowledge of make to buy branding, Kandice’s technical, business and creative talents have positioned her to oversee the production of web, film, video game, mobile app and software projects.
 Cota was a pioneer of interactive programming and peer to peer programming.
 Kandice co-hosts the show Kandi & Josh: Gamechangers and has spoken...
 Read More.